Renting a car and driving in Cozumel is pretty easy…until you can’t find a gas station or you get pulled over.

 Whatever the reason, if you find yourself pulled over by the police here, stay calm and be cordial.

 The hotly debated aspects are A) whether or not cops tend to let you off easier if you pay them…er…directly and B) whether or not you should do so.

-Many people, especially locals, urge drivers of rental cars in Cozumel not to speed, and definitely not to drink and drive – for everyone’s sake.
+Many people, especially locals, urge drivers of rental cars not to speed, and definitely – of course – not to drink and drive.
+For everyone’s sake.

 But many of them also urge drivers NOT to play along with any real or perceived culture of bribery or corruption.

 For one thing, under the new national government, a great effort is being made to stop corruption in Mexico.
 Cozumel now has a strong National Guard presence to help on that front, so the whole island has a lot of oversight now, and it is far more transparent and focused on the value and importance of tourism in the region.